 You will report non-controlled circulation as follows, which will be broken out on the ABC Certificate:

 - 1. By average geographical type:

 - a) United Kingdom and Republic of Ireland

 - b) Other Countries

-- 2. By average circulation type:
+- 2. By total average circulation over the reporting period, combined with other free copy categories, analysed into:

-- a) By name
+- a) Regular net

-- b) Not by name
+- b) Sample net

-- 3. By total average circulation over the reporting period.